quickapps/docs/en/developers/hooktags.md

            |-- ArticlesHooktag.php
            |-- CommentsHooktag.php

 Similar as Event Listener classes, they must define which `hooktags` this class will handle using the `implementedEvents()` method.
-The only main difference between the event system and hooktag system, is that **Even names must be prefixed with the `Hooktag.` word", for example:
+The only main difference between the event system and hooktag system, is that **Even names must be prefixed with the `Hooktag.` word**, for example:

     namespace MyPlugin\Event;
     ...